giakou4/Computer-Architecture/Lab3/README.md

 With a first glance we would say that the 40W CPU would consume more power than the 5W CPU.
 We have not taken into consideration, though, the energy efficiency of each CPU:

 * For leakage power, we can use transistors that are less leaky.
-The downside of this is that these transistors are slower to switch, and therefore your circuit will run slower.
+The downside of this is that these transistors are slower to switch, and therefore the circuit will run slower.
 * For dynamic power, we need to reduce the frequency at which the transistors switch.
 Some examples are:
   * Slowing down (or even turning off) the clock when appropriate (e.g. when a CPU is iddle)
   * Isolating sections of logic when they are not used, preventing them from seeing changes on a particular signal that is changing frequently